ESMValGroup/ESMValTool/doc/sphinx/source/tutorials/episode_0.rst

 results.

 .. admonition:: Explore the available recipes
-   :class: note
+   :class: admonition-todo
-   :icon: pencil

-   Go to the :doc:'/' and explore the **Recipes** section in the sidebar.
+   Go to the `ESMValTool documentation <https://docs.esmvaltool.org/en/latest/>`_ and explore the **Recipes** section in the sidebar.
 Which recipe(s) would you like to try?

 A community effort
 ------------------